VirtualSpaceGit/Syscall-Integrity-Monitor/README.md

 ## ⚠️ Important Notice

 This is a **highly experimental proof of concept** for demonstration purposes.
 The current implementation performs system-wide scanning with basic signed binary exclusion.
-For production use or practical deployment, you should implement:
+For production, you should implement:

 * **Proper exclusion logic** for legitimate processes and system directories
 * **Targeted monitoring** of specific executables or directories instead of system-wide scanning